tonyreaves/TriviaGame/README.md

 Pour water on it.
 Get some tweezers and remove the stinger.

-8. What should you do if you find a Sonoran Desert Toad (formerly the Colorado River Toad) in your dog's mouth?
+8. What should you do if your dog gets ahold of a Sonoran Desert Toad (formerly the Colorado River Toad)?
+Get a garden hose and wash the poisonous slime out of the dog's mouth, then get to a vet.
+Rush straight to the vet.
+Make your dog eat the whole thing, to teach Fido a lesson.
+Yell at your dog.